 So whats next?
 Once the Office 365 migration wave is over software venders and SIs will have a tough time looking for growth areas.
 I think of Office 365 projects as “walking the plank”, once your customer has migrated your opportunities are greatly reduced.
 What are the growth areas?
 Consulting, Office 365 applications and outsourcing are options for revenues but moving from a traditional software sale and product enablement services model to more complex services model is a tough journey – refer to my earlier post regarding building a services organization.
-I expect some will fail miserably at this unless they hire an experienced management team, hire more experienced staff and adjust the culture.
+I expect some will fail miserably at this unless they hire an experienced management team with a solid vision, hire more experienced staff and adjust the culture.
 For example, look at AvePoint they have imploded and their CEO pushed out, Metalogix sold to Quest…list goes on and on, look at Glassdoor reviews for some true insights of the fall out.
 But this sort of change is a fundamental shift for organizations, the new hires will not necessarily fit in to the old mould the organization is accustom to and young management is generally arrogant and inexperienced.
 Some say they have had their day…

 Have feedback?
 I’m always interested in hearing from others and can be reached at firstname.lastname@example.org